Please note -

 Your contact details, including but not limited to, telephone numbers, address and email address in order to communicate with you;

-Where, as part of our services to you, we are remitting funds we will take your bank details;
+Where, as part of our services to you, we are remitting funds we will request that you provide us with your bank details;

 We usually collect personal information about you from you directly but in certain circumstances we may collect personal data on you from other sources such as third parties, your advisors, or from publicly or privately available records.
 In particular, we may use third party risk assessment vetting as part of our anti-money laundering screening process to comply with anti-money laundering legislation at or around the time we take on a client and periodically thereafter.

-We limit the circumstances under which we may collect special categories of personal data, to the extent applicable or required to provide services, such as the data subject’s physical or mental health condition but in the event that such data needs to be collected or and/or processed, we will provide such additional protection as is prescribed under the applicable laws.
+We limit the circumstances under which we may collect special categories of personal data, such as the data subject’s physical or mental health condition, to the extent applicable or required to provide services to the data subject.
+In the event that such data needs to be collected or and/or processed, we will provide such additional protection as is prescribed under the applicable laws.

 Why do we process your personal data?